ShivanshuKGupta/flutter_trans/README.md

        "fallbackLocale": "hi"
    }
    ```
    - `supportedLocales` defines the languages your app will support.
+You can add more languages to this list.
    - `fallbackLocale` defines the language to use when the user's preferred language is not supported.

 ### Example Usage